theCow61/brisk_auth_extension/README.md

 then you have to pull out your phone.
 Currently, this is specifically for Iowa State University logins.

 Did you know that google authenticator uses a known algorithm?
-Check it out [here]([https://datatracker.ietf.org/doc/html/rfc4226#section-5).The point of this extension is to calculate the codes produced by google authenticator, and then give you the option to plop that code right into the 2 factor authentication input box.
+Check it out [here](https://datatracker.ietf.org/doc/html/rfc4226#section-5).
+The point of this extension is to calculate the codes produced by google authenticator, and then give you the option to plop that code right into the 2 factor authentication input box.
 This extension utilizes WebAssembly and Rust.

 # Setup